localghosts/store-it/README.md

 **Clients**: IITK Vendors and Campus community

+## Deployment

+The web app is deployed at: [store-it-frontend.herokuapp.com](https://store-it-frontend.herokuapp.com/)

+*Note:* This is hosted on Heroku which hibernates upon inactivity on website.
+It may take upto a minute to load for the first time post inactivity.

 ## Software Requirement Specification

 A software requirements specification (SRS) is a document that describes what the software will do and how it will be expected to perform.
 It also describes the product's functionality to fulfill all stakeholders (sellers, buyers) needs.